 Wrex's family armor, instead of being equippable and possibly the best piece of armor for Wrex, is obsolete by the time he retrieves it three centuries after his father's death.
 It turns out that he only wants it for sentimental reasons.
 In a setting where new advances in weapons and armor are constantly being developed, old pieces of technology don't hold up very well.

 At the beginning of the game, Ambassador Udina attempts to expose Saren's operations and crimes to the council.
-However the only evidence to his argument is Sheperd's "vision" and possibly one unreliable eyewitness.
+However the only evidence to his argument is Shepard's "vision" and possibly one unreliable eyewitness.
 This goes about as well as you'd expect.
-Saren even points out the audacity of such a claim, since even if Shepard was their top spec-ops soldier, no civilized court can accept a dream as hard evidence.
+Saren even points out the audacity of such a claim, since even if Shepard was their top spec-ops soldier instead, no civilized court could accept a dream as hard evidence.
 One dialog option can even have Shepard point this out.
 With that said, when solid evidence is obtained of Saren's crimes, the Council immediately dismisses him from the Spectres.

 You can ignore the loyalty sidequests, but what do you think will happen when you take a team of people who aren't properly motivated to fight millennia-old Eldritch Abomination servants?